French Style Vattel Mirror

 Central heart-shaped decor and corner tiles made of blue silvered glass with hand made painted decorations.

-Perimeter glass frames with decorative bevelling, shiny spheres engravings and light antique mirror finish.
+Perimeter glass frames with decorative bevelling, shiny sphere engravings and light antique mirror finish.

 First feelings are always the most naturalLouis XIV